 As we got older, things got more complicated with the onslaught of hormones and crushes.
 Privacy became a new thing.
 One of Alex’s friends was the crush of my entire existence.
 Everyone knew, Alex, too, but he never made me feel bad about it.
 He still invited him over, and invited me to hang out in the living room when he was around.
 I felt like I wanted to pass out and couldn’t speak.
 But it was nice to be invited.

-And then, out of nowhere, Alex got dark.
-He was 15.
+And then, when he was 15, Alex got dark.
 He secluded himself in the basement, and played the same chords over and over on his electric guitar.
 Doors were slammed.
 The message being: no one could understand how he felt!
 One day I asked him for a ride to school.
 You’d think I’d asked him for his right kidney.
 This was not the Alex we knew, this morose brooder.
 This was not my older brother; it was upsetting.

 Our high school had an exchange program with an Austrian high school run by monks.
 My parents thought it was best—and Alex definitely agreed—that he should spend a semester there, so off to Melk he flew.